Bio

 Photo by Austin D. Oie

-Aileen Wen McGroddy is a Chinese- and Irish-American theatre director, educator, and producer of live events.
-Her work is boldly imaginative, playfully experimental, and utterly alive.
-Currently, she is a co-artistic director of TUTA Theatre Chicago, Creative Producer for the Writing is Live Festival, and Professor of Directing at Adelphi University.
-She is in the Roundabout Directors Group, has been a 2050 Fellow at New York Theatre Workshop, and the BOLD Resident Director at Northern Stage.
-MFA Directing from Brown-Trinity.
-Past work includes: A Christmas Carol (Trinity Rep); The Chinese Lady (Kitchen Theatre and Geva Theatre Center); Sense and Sensibility (Northern Stage); Airness (Breckenridge Backstage Theatre); The Late Wedding, The Dumb Waiter, Summer and Smoke, and The Tempest (Brown-Trinity); Throwback Island, On The Y-Axis, Akira Kurosawa Explains His Movies and Yogurt (Writing is Live); Mr. Burns: A Post-Electric Play (Adelphi); The Glass Menagerie, Or,, Dani Girl (Winnipesaukee Playhouse); Knuffle Bunny: A Cautionary Musical and The Snowy Day (Emerald City Theatre); Montauciel Takes Flight (Lifeline Theatre); Ulysses (The Plagiarists); A Hero’s Journey, The Hunting of the Snark, Robin Hood, and The Pied Piper (The Forks & Hope Ensemble); The Whiskey Radio Hour, Wake: A Folk Opera, Kodachrome Telephone and Sign of Rain (The Whiskey Rebellion).
-She has directed readings for New York Theatre Workshop, The Bushwick Starr, Clubbed Thumb, NY Classical Theatre, The Yale Drama Prize, Northern Stage, and Babes with Blades.
+Aileen Wen McGroddy is a Chinese- and Irish-American theatre director based in New York.
+Her work is rigorous, playful, and alive.
+She is a co-artistic director of TUTA Theatre Chicago and on faculty at Brown University.
+Upcoming work includes the world premiere of Talene Monahon’s Wonder!
+A Woman Keeps a Secret at Northern Stage.
+Past work includes: Akira Kurosawa Explains His Movies and Yogurt...
+(Woolly Mammoth), Cold War Choir Practice and A Christmas Carol (Trinity Rep); Tom and Eliza and Attempts on Her Life (TUTA Theatre Chicago); The Chinese Lady (Kitchen Theatre and Geva Theatre Center); Sisters and Sense and Sensibility (Northern Stage); Airness (Breckenridge Backstage Theatre); The Glass Menagerie, Or,, Dani Girl (Winnipesaukee Playhouse); Knuffle Bunny and The Snowy Day (Emerald City Theatre); Ulysses (The Plagiarists); The Late Wedding, The Dumb Waiter, Summer and Smoke, and The Tempest (Brown-Trinity); Kingdom, Cold War Choir Practice, Throwback Island, On The Y-Axis, Akira Kurosawa Explains His Movies and Yogurt (Writing is Live); Mr. Burns: A Post-Electric Play (Adelphi); Montauciel Takes Flight (Lifeline Theatre); Ulysses (The Plagiarists); A Hero’s Journey, The Hunting of the Snark, Robin Hood, and The Pied Piper (The Forks & Hope Ensemble); The Whiskey Radio Hour, Wake: A Folk Opera, Kodachrome Telephone and Sign of Rain (The Whiskey Rebellion).
+She has developed work at New York Theatre Workshop, The Bushwick Starr, Clubbed Thumb, The Playwright’s Realm, NY Classical Theatre, The Yale Drama Prize, Ars Nova, and Northern Stage.
+Fellowships: Roundabout Directors Group, 2050 at NYTW, Beatrice Terry Fellow at the Drama League, and BOLD Resident Director at Northern Stage.
+MFA in Directing from Brown-Trinity.